 Our partner educators are the backbone of program delivery, supported by the Rural Aspiration Project’s educational team, along with a diverse group of industry professionals, organizations, governmental agencies, and educational institutions.

 The implementation looks a bit different from school to school.
-In this launch year, we are partnering with 5 Science and one Health/Wellness teachers, with over 35 students representing rural communities from Bethel to Guilford.
+Throughout the program, we've partnered with teachers in science, English and health and wellness classes representing rural communities from Bethel to Guilford.